godot-escoria/escoria-docs/getting_started/step_by_step/5_adding_items.rst

 parameter and the text to say as the second parameter.
 (See the :doc:`documentation </api/SayCommand>`)

+If you don't define an ``ESCLocation`` in your player scene, dialog will appear at the top of the screen.

+So add an ``ESCLocation`` as a child of ``ESCPlayer``.

+Name this node "dialog_position" (this name is mandatory).

+By default, dialog will appear under the character.
+You can move the node above Graham's head to have dialog appear in a more regular location.

 Try it out!
 Depending on which UI you chose, select either the look verb or the look cursor and click on the blackboard.
 You should notice that Graham will neither walk to the blackboard nor speak the line we coded above.